temafox/funge-98/README.md

-# unefunge
+# funge-98
-An interpreter of Unefunge-98, the esoteric programming language.
+An interpreter of languages of Funge-98, the family of esoteric programming languages.

+Currently supports
+1. Unefunge-98 – the one-dimensional variety of Funge-98.